 Of course, you can find any type of quidditch supply or robe you’re looking for.
 A butterbeer and fish and chips at Three Broomsticks were also awesome.
 And yes, the hippogriff, castle, and Gringotts rides are totally worth the wait.
 One tip: try the single rider’s lines for a much shorter wait time.
 These lines are available throughout the park, not just in the Harry Potter section.

-Swamp boat tour
+Take a swamp boat tour

 A 90-minute tour took us over lily pads and past floating grass that made islands in the lake.
 We watched as bald eagles soared above our heads and cranes were on the lookout for their morning meal, all while keeping our eyes peeled for the elusive alligators in the headwaters of the Everglades.
-A swamp tour is one of the best things to do around Orlando, and you can read more about our experience here.
+A swamp tour is one of the best things to do around Orlando for adults, and you can read more about our experience here.

-Eat and drink around the world
+Drink around the world at Epcot

 Scuba dive at Epcot

-The fun at Epcot extends way beyond what you can eat and drink there to include the most unique thing we’ve ever done at a theme park—scuba dive.
+The fun at Epcot extends way beyond what you can eat and drink there to include the most unique thing we’ve ever done at a theme park—SCUBA dive.
 Disney uses The Seas with Nemo & Friends Pavilion to showcase its efforts through the Disney Worldwide Conservation Program.
 The program rehabilitates animals like manatees who can then be returned to the wild.

 Orlando provides a number of options for beating the stifling heat and doing something other than waiting for a roller coaster.
-The Disney complex has two water parks (Blizzard Beach and Typhoon Lagoon), Universal has the new Volcano Bay, and there is another water park at SeaWorld.
+The Disney complex has two water parks (Blizzard Beach and Typhoon Lagoon), Universal has Volcano Bay, and there is another water park at SeaWorld.

 The park is great for adults because there are fountains and slides for different age groups.
 Our main objective was relaxation, so we spent much of the day in the wave pool and the lazy river, which connects all the areas of the park.

 We were the guests of iFLY, Gatorland, and Spirit of the Swamp.
 All opinions of the fun and exciting are our own.